“We are swimming in Christianity” is a statement I've recently heard. I disagree. Are we, the Western society, really swimming in Christianity?

 Maybe they were right, and I am possessed by evil: I've hesitated on writing this post for quite a while.
 I have felt the need to write something like this a long time ago, it's been years, but I was paralyzed with fear of how people would react to this post — I am by no means a saint, fear, uncertainty and doubt are just human nature.
 But some things happened privately, and I had much time to think about me, my family, my environment, and the state of the world.
 They say inaction is the greatest evil.

 Harming, harassing or discriminating other people?
 Jesus ain't say that!
+If you still insist on harming, harassing and/or discriminating other people, that is not God's work!

 With all said, when I look at the current state of the Western society that's supposedly to be so Christian, I can't help but feel sad.
 This Christian society could be so much better if those that claim to be Christian actually act like ones.